rob-luke/fnirs-apps-sourcedata2bids/README.md

 This app will convert a directory of source files to a BIDS dataset.

 **Feedback is welcome!!** Please let me know your experience by raising an issue above.
-I will help you get this working with your data.

 The source data must be formatted using the BIDS directory structure in the `/sourcedata` directory, see [here for an example of how to format the source data](https://github.com/rob-luke/BIDS-NIRS-Tapping/tree/00-Raw-data).